 Nancy Adams, a med student from Texas, is in Mexico in search of a secret beach that her late mother visited.
 Finding it, Nancy spends the afternoon surfing.
-As the sun is setting, Nancy goes for one last wave only to be attacked and bitten by a shark.
-Bleeding from a leg wound, she takes refuge on an outcrop of rock.
+As the sun starts to set, Nancy goes for one last wave only to be attacked and bitten by a shark.
+Bleeding from a wound on her leg, she takes refuge on an outcrop of rock.
 From there with nothing on her person, she attempts to patch the wound and attract help or get back to the beach.
 However, everything she tries to do is thwarted by the shark still prowling in the water and the rising tide covering the outcrop.

 I didn’t have high expectations of The Shallows before sitting down to watch.
 Spanish director Jaume Collet-Serra had not done huge amounts to instill me with hope.
-I had liked his first film for Dark Castle House of Wax (2005) but film indifferent to his follow-up Orphan (2009), although it has good notices elsewhere.
+I had liked his first film for Dark Castle House of Wax (2005) but felt indifferent to his follow-up Orphan (2009), although it has good notices elsewhere.
 Thereafter Collet-Serra seemed to abandon genre material for making formulaic mainstream action films with the likes of Unknown (2011), Non-Stop (2014), Run All Night (2015) and The Commuter (2018).
-Collet-Serra subsequently went on to make the Disney theme park adaptation Jungle Cruise (2021) and the superhero film Black Adam (2022).
+Collet-Serra did subsequently return to genre material with the Disney theme park adaptation Jungle Cruise (2021) and the superhero film Black Adam (2022).